Call our licensed agents toll free 844.855.0163

-How to determine the replacement cost of your home
+How to calculate the replacement cost of your home

 “Typically, a cost estimator for the dwelling should be done by an agent,” Kristofer Kirchen, president of Advanced Insurance Managers, says.
 However, since many people don’t use agents these days, it may also be done on the company website or by a representative over the phone.

 If you disagree with the number or just want to verify it's correct, you can do it yourself.
-Options range from using a calculator to hiring a professional appraiser.
+In this case, it’s best to hire a professional appraiser.

 An independent appraiser is probably the most accurate method of determining a home’s replacement cost value.